microsoft/net-offloads/quic-encryption-offload.md

 ### Return value

 If no error occurs, `getsockopt` returns zero.
 If QEO is not supported by the operating system, then the `getsockopt` call will fail with status `WSAEINVAL`.
 This should be treated the same as the case where no cipher types are supported (i.e. the app should encrypt its own QUIC packets).

 ### Remarks

 Since this structure is an indication of what (possibly partial) support level exists from the offload, some of the bits likely will not be set.
-But there are certain sets of bits where at least one of them must be set.
+But some must be set:

 - Either `Receive` or `Transmit` must be set.
 - Either `Aes128Gcm`, `Aes256Gcm`, `ChaCha20Poly1305`, or `Aes128Ccm` must be set.